tanvimagdum/Stock-Investment-Calculator/Stock_MVC/res/DESIGN-README.txt

     The 'Input Controller' is constructed in the main loop, requiring a view, a portfolio controller, an input stream, an output stream, and an API.
 The 'View' is passed the output stream.
 The 'Portfolio Controller' is passed the input stream and a new 'Portfolio Manager' which itself is passed a 'Persistence' object.

+    The flexible portfolio has two rules to keep in mind while constructing it.
+You cannot sell stock you have not already bought in the portfolio.
+You cannot sell stock on a date before if not enough of that stock was previously purchased.